Why We Exist: By The Numbers

 https://dcas.dmdc.osd.mil/dcas/app/summaryData/deaths/byYearManner

-183 members of law enforcement will commit suicide this year
+187 members of law enforcement will commit suicide this year (was 176 in 2020; as of 2026 these numbers are grossly underreported)

 Over 40,000 veterans and active duty servicemembers are homeless this year